 Take Full Advantage of Amazon Package Tracking

-To track most packages, you should sign into your account, then select the "Track Packages" option under Orders.
+To track most packages, you should sign into your account, click on "Orders," then select the "Track package" option.
 You'll be able to see the purchase date, shipping date, when it was sent out for delivery, and arrival info.
 You can also see specifics on where the package was left: for example, "near the front door" or "inside the residence's mailbox."
 Keep in mind this may be dependent on the delivery person noting such details, so not every shipment may have this crucial information.

 On the day of delivery, click "Track package" from your Amazon account, shipment confirmation email, or the notification on Amazon's app.
 You can then see the remaining number of stops the driver has before the delivery arrives at your door.
 Note that map tracking is disabled for wish list or gift orders to protect the recipient's privacy.

 If your Amazon package shows as delivered but you can't find it, don't panic!
 Amazon recommends first checking the delivery details — ensure the address is correct, check the porch or garage, and see whether one of your neighbors accepted your order.

-If the package arrived at Amazon's facility or the carrier facility, contact Amazon; if it didn't arrive at the facility, contact the third-party seller.
+If the package arrived at Amazon's facility or the carrier facility, contact Amazon with the delivery complaint; if it didn't arrive at the facility, contact the third-party seller.
 Either way, you want to have the order number handy.

 SEE ALSO: Is Amazon Customer Service Ever Helpful?

 If a third-party seller was responsible for the order, you should go to your orders and select the seller.
 Then select the "Ask a question" button, and after the prompt "I need assistance with," select the option for "An order I placed."
 From the dropdown menu, select "Where's my stuff?"